firebitsbr/fraud-detection-neuromorphic/docs/PROJECT_SUMMARY.md

 ## Contributing

-This project is parte from the **Neuromorphic X Portfolio** and is withplete for demonstração.
+This project is parte from the **Neuromorphic X Portfolio** and is complete for demonstration.

-Para sugestões or melhorias:
+For sugestões or melhorias:
 1. Abra uma issue in the repositório
-2. Descreva to melhoria proposta
+2. Descreva to improvement proposta
 3. Inclua code/examples when relevante

 ---

 ## License

-MIT License - Projeto educacional of demonstração
+MIT License - Project educacional of demonstration

 ---